To utang is human, to bayad is divine.

 If you’re able to set the right purpose for borrowing that money, then you’re not really losing.
 And by setting a purpose, you’re more inclined to pay for it.

 It’s not easy breaking the cycle of debt, but at least be a responsible borrower.
+In time, this will prepare you to apply for a credit card or a bank loan (when necessary), given your responsible borrowing practices.

 2. Don’t flaunt luxuries when you haven’t paid your debt